Updated: Feb 22

 Rolling through Covid, Chaos & Calamity (after Loss)

 In 2017, my late partner and I had borrowed a friend’s old Lazy Daze RV for six months.
 She needed help storing it and we had access to great off-street parking at the time, so it was a convenient thing for us to be able to take frequent camping trips to the local mountains, just southeast of San Diego, or north to Malibu State Park in Los Angeles.

 A month later, my son and I returned to San Diego to memorialize his life with our tight-knit friends and loved ones during a full weekend of events.
 The following week, our state slid into shelter in place orders.
 Without a car or a home to call my own, my son and I isolated ourselves within the loving house of dear friends for two and a half months.
 Eventually, however – and for the sake of my mental health as well as the collective well-being of my son and myself – I had to make a decision.
 Do I rent a room in San Diego (and spend most of our money on monthly rent), or take off on the grand roadschool adventure that my partner and I dreamt of?
 We still had the old RV.
 Did I want to keep it as our home on wheels, or sell it and simplify with a converted van?
 Would I listen to the news and let fear of Covid, chaos and calamity stop me from moving forward?
 Or, would I boldly strike out into unknown terrain in pursuit of mine and my son’s continued healing of life after loss?
-It is obvious which options I thought were best for us.
+I think it is obvious which options I thought were best for us.
 I share my experiences of the #vanlife (which ours is, as we do not pay to maintain a home anywhere else) and #roadschooling my son as a single woman and a lone mother here.

-We will not be going back to “normal” [whatever that was] in 2021.
+We will not be going back to “normal” [whatever that was] in 2021 (AND in 2022, 2023, and just probably never).
 What are you waiting for?
 Adventure calls.
 We will see you on the road.